What is a Neuroma?

 Although the exact cause for this condition is unclear, a number of factors can contribute to the formation of a neuroma.

-Trauma can cause damage to the nerve, resulting in inflammation or swelling of the nerve.
+- Trauma can cause damage to the nerve, resulting in inflammation or swelling.